 REQ-MRO-FUN-3 MnS producer should have a capability allowing the MnS consumer to enable or disable the MRO function.

 REQ-MRO-FUN-4 The producer of provisioning MnS should have a capability allowing the MnS consumer to update the targets, HO offset ranges, and control information for MRO function.

+REQ-MRO-FUN-5 The producer of provisioning MnS should have a capability to notify the authorized consumer that the action haven been taken to mitigate the handover issues.